 Your pet will be alone in the cremation chamber.
 Your pet's ashes will be hand delivered to you by us or Peaceful Paws (depending on your location) just as in the Individual Cremation.
 As explained in the Individual Cremation section, in the case of the Individual Cremation, there are several pets in the cremation chamber.
 They are clearly compartmentalized and only your pet's ashes are returned to you.
 In the case of the Private cremation, your pet is alone in the entire chamber.
 It makes no difference regarding receiving your pet's ashes and only your pet's ashes whether you opt for the Individual or the Private cremation.
-The Private cremation is quite a bit more expensive (about $300 more).
-Some families feel strongly about this and prefer that there are no other pets in the chamber at the time of the cremation and we do offer this alternative if this is important to you.
+The Private cremation is quite a bit more expensive.
+However, some families feel strongly about this and prefer that there are no other pets in the chamber at the time of the cremation and we do offer this alternative if this is important to you.

 Most veterinary facilities do not know the difference between the Individual Cremation and the Private Cremation and when they offer the Individual Cremation, they think (and tell the pet owner) that their pet will be alone in the chamber, which is NOT the case for the Individual Cremation.
 So if you feel strongly about having your pet alone in the cremation chamber, I suggest that you speak to your veterinarian's cremation facility directly to clarify your wishes and settle any difference in the cost, otherwise, your pet will be cremated partitioned, with other pets in the chamber.
 There has been a bit of confusion on this subject in recent years as the industry standards have changed and what used to be called a Private Cremation is now an Individual cremation and vice-versa, in addition to the fact that most veterinary hospitals do not know the difference and think that all "Private or Individual cremations" are the same.